(All fields required)

 Meghan is a postdoctoral fellow in the Center for the Promotion of Treatment Adherence and Self-Management.
-She completed her Ph.D. at the University of Cincinnati and her residency at CCHMC.
+She completed her PhD at the University of Cincinnati and her residency at Cincinnati Children's.
 She is an interventionist on the TAKE-IT study and is involved in data analysis and manuscript preparation with Dr. Pai.

-Alayna TackettAlayna was the Clinical Research Coordinator in the Pai Lab for 3 years.
+Alayna TackettAlayna was the clinical research coordinator in the Pai Lab for three years.
 She coordinated various projects as well as the start-up of the Adherence in Survivors of Childhood Cancer and HOME projects.
-Currently she is attending graduate school at Oklahoma State University for her PhD in Psychology.
+Currently she is attending graduate school at Oklahoma State University for her PhD in psychology.

-Lauren PerazzoLauren was a Graduate Volunteer for the Pai Lab for 5 years.
+Lauren PerazzoLauren was a graduate volunteer for the Pai Lab for five years.
 In this position she helped coordinate studies as well as helping start-up and direct the training for the Take-It project.
-Currently she is a Psychology Intern at Nationwide Children’s Hospital.
+Currently she is a psychology intern at Nationwide Children’s Hospital.

-Katie KurivialKatie worked with Dr. Pai for 7 months.
+Katie KurivialKatie worked with Dr. Pai for seven months.
 Katie is currently a student in the PsyD program at Weidner University.

 Madison GilbertMaddie was a summer intern in Dr. Pai’s lab.
 She has since graduated from Denison University and is now working for Teach for America.

 Ahna L.H.
-Pai, PhDCenter for Treatment Adherence and the Promotion of Self-Management
+Pai, PhDMember, Center for Treatment Adherence and the Promotion of Self-Management

 Office Phone: 513-803-0406Lab Phone: 513-803-2433Fax: 513-803-0415